Pagagnotti Triptych

-The Pagagnotti Triptych is an oil-on-wood triptych by Hans Memling produced circa 1480.
-The original was disassembled and separated, with the center panel held at the Uffizi gallery in Florence and the two wing panels at the National Gallery in London.
+The Pagagnotti Triptych is a c.
+1480 oil-on-wood triptych by the Early Netherlandish artist Hans Memling.
+The original was disassembled and separated, with the central panel now at the Uffizi gallery in Florence and the two wing panels at the National Gallery in London.
+The central Virgin and Child with two angels panel shows the enthroned Virgin holding the Child flanked by two angels.
+The left wing is a full-length portrait of St. John holding a lamb, while St. Lawrence stands in the right-hand panel holding a book.

-The center (Virgin and Child with two angels) features an enthroned Virgin holding the Child flanked by angels; the left wing shows St. John with a lamb and the right St. Lawrence holding a book.
-Virgin and saints are positioned within an area enclosed with archways and columns; a landscape and buildings are visible through the rear openings.
-A highly unusual night scene showing nine cranes standing beneath a coat of arms is painted on the reverse of the side panels.
+In each panel, the figures are enclosed within archways and columns, and landscapes and buildings are visible through the rear openings.
+The reverse of both wings contains highly unusual night scenes showing nine cranes standing beneath a coat of arms.
+The festoons and putti above the Madonna are elements specific to contemporary Italian painting but not to Northern Renaissance art, suggesting that Memling was commission by an Italian donor, most likely Bishop Benedetto Pagagnotti.

-The festoons and putti above the Madonna are elements specific to Italian art of the period but not to Early Netherlandish art, suggesting Memling undertook the commission for an Italian donor, most likely Bishop Benedetto Pagagnotti.
-The art historian Paula Nuttall describes the triptych as "a tour de force, pictorially, technically, and conceptually."
-Memling combined pictorial traditions and influences from Jan van Eyck and Rogier van der Weyden to evoke the sculptural representations with Italian all'antica influences and motifs.
+The art historian Paula Nuttall described the triptych as "a tour de force, pictorially, technically, and conceptually."
+Memling combined pictorial traditions and painterly techniques from Jan van Eyck and Rogier van der Weyden to evoke the sculptural representations with Italian all'antica influences and motifs.
 Elements from the painting, especially its background, were copied by Florentine artists such as Fra Filippino Lippi and Fra Bartolomeo.
 A similar triptych exists, executed by the Master of the Legend of St Ursula.

 Background and commission

-In the 15th century, Early Netherlandish art was highly sought after by collectors in Italy.
-Strong commercial ties existed between Bruges and Italy.
-The city had a branch of the Medici Bank, a large contingent of southern merchants, and paintings and various other art works were steadily exported south to Italy.
-A substantial amount of northern art was bought by the Medici court for their palaces, which heightened its allure.
-While stationed in Bruges, Medici banker Tommaso Portinari commissioned the Portinari Altarpiece from Hugo van der Goes and had it transported to Florence for installation.

-Memling attracted a large share of clients among the Italian bankers and merchants in Bruges, including Portinari who commissioned the well known Portrait of Tommaso Portinari and Portrait of Maria Portinari.
-Memling was particularly popular amongst the southern merchant and banker class for seamlessly blending Netherlandish and Italian techniques, styles and motifs.
+In the 15th century, Early Netherlandish art was highly sought after by Italian collectors.
+With the strong commercial ties with Italy, Bruges had a branch of the Medici Bank and a large contingent of southern merchants.
+High numbers of paintings and other artworks were exported to Italy, their allure heightened as the Medici court acquired a substantial amount for their palaces.
+While stationed in Bruges, the Medici banker Tommaso Portinari commissioned the c.
+1475 Portinari Altarpiece from Hugo van der Goes and had it transported to Florence for installation.
+He also commissioned Portrait of Tommaso Portinari and Portrait of Maria Portinari from Memling who was attracting cliental southern bankers and merchants attracted by his harmonious blending of Netherlandish with Italian techniques, styles and motifs.

-In 1995, the art historian Michael Rohlmann established that the Virgin and Child with Two Angels in the Uffizi and the two panels of saints at the National Gallery had originally been a Memling triptych.
-Based on the coat of arms and the cranes on the reverse of the wing panels, Rohlmann identified the original owner as the Florentine churchmen Benedetto Pagagnotti, whose family were close associates to the Medici.
+The central Virgin and Child with Two Angels and the two wing panels were first identified as a Memling triptych by the art historian Michael Rohlmann in 1995.
+Based on the painting's coat-of-arms and the cranes on the reverse of the wing panels, Rohlmann established the original owner as the Florentine churchman Benedetto Pagagnotti, whose family were close associates of the Medici.